irosvall/1dv025-b2-the-quiz/README.md

 # The quiz

+This application was a project I made as a part of my studies at Linnaeus University, completed 2020-12-04.

+## The assignment description

 ## Introduction

 In this assignment, you will use asynchronous communication to create a quiz application.
 All questions are served to your application using HTTP in a [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) way, and your application should send the users answers back to the server for validation.